phetsims/phet-info/doc/phet-software-design-patterns.md

 },
 ```

+The various concrete subclasses of the `MotionStrategy` class implement the desired movement behavior, and are switched
+into place based on the state of the biomolecule.

-Below is a list of some examples of strategy pattern usage in PhET sims.
+Below is a list of some other examples of strategy pattern usage in PhET sims.
 This list is not exhaustive.
-It includes the
+It
-name of the base class for the strategy followed by the name of the simulation in which it is used.
+includes the name of the base class for the strategy followed by the name of the simulation in which it is used.

 + `MotionStrategy` (neuron)
 + `FadeStrategy` (neuron)
-+ `MotionStrategy` (gene-expression-essentials)
 + `PhotonAbsorptionStrategy` (molecules-and-light)
++ `VibrationStrategy` (molecules-and-light)

 ## Trait